pyxu-org/pyxu/doc/fair/index.rst

 mall, but just for Pyxu plugins! 🛍️ Auto-discovery of plugins from the Python Package Index (PyPI).
 No more manual hunting! 🕵️ Relevant metadata display and a fuzzy-searchable index.
 Dive deeper into plugins, explore their features, and find the best fit for your needs. 🔎 Excitingly, you can even rank plugins based on their `Pyxu score
 <./score.html>`_.
-The higher the score, the better they gel with Pyxu's quality standards. 🏆
+The higher the score, the better they comply with Pyxu's quality standards. 🏆

 Meta-programming Framework
 ~~~~~~~~~~~~~~~~~~~~~~~~~~